 Thai Chicken Satay with Peanut Sauce

-This dish reimagines the classic Thai chicken satay by simmering tender chicken breast pieces directly in a rich, creamy peanut sauce.
-Instead of the traditional skewered grilling, the chicken bakes gently in a sauce infused with garlic, ginger, soy, lime, and a touch of heat.
-This method not only simplifies the process but also allows the flavors to meld deeply, creating a harmonious balance of sweet, salty, and savory notes that elevate a humble weeknight meal.
+This dish reimagines classic Thai chicken satay by simmering tender chicken breast pieces directly in a rich, creamy peanut sauce.
+Instead of the traditional skewered grilling, gentle baking infuses flavors of garlic, ginger, soy, lime, and heat, simplifying the process while enhancing the taste.

 Instructions